-If you booked Park Acess+ or plan on taking the in-park shuttle, get up as early as your crew will allow to head to the Bear Lake Corridor of the park.
+If you booked Park Acess+ or plan on taking the in-park shuttle, get up as early as your crew will allow heading to the Bear Lake Corridor of the park.
 Today’s schedule includes several easy to moderate hikes.
 We suggest making Bear Lake Trailhead at the end of the road your first stop.
 While the parking lot here is large, it fills up fast each morning.

 An easy hike to start the day is around Bear Lake (0.5 miles).
-Consider adding on a trek to Nymph Lake, Dream Lake, and Emerald Lake (a 3.6-mile round trip hike to cover all three).
+Consider adding on a trek to Nymph Lake, Dream Lake, and Emerald Lake (a 3.6-mile round-trip hike to cover all three).

 Drive or ride the shuttle to Glacier Gorge Trailhead to hike to Alberta Falls.